mmz-srf/srf-frontend-framework/docs/colors.md

 All colors used in FEF should origin from this palette *and this palette only*.

-You should never use colors not specified in the palette – if you do so, you should double and tribble check with the design team.
+You should never use colors not specified in the palette – if you do so, you should double and triple check with the design team.
 Every color used in their files should origin from the SRF Color Palette.

 ## Variablify all the Colors!
 All the colors from the SRF Color Palette are available throughout the FEF as sass variables with logical names like `color-srf-red-100` or `color-srf-warmgrey-800`.
 The number represents the tint or shade of the color.